Video Header Bidding: A Publisher’s Guide

 Video header bidding maximizes the CPMs of video ad inventory and improves the revenue potential of publishers.

-Unlike waterfalling, header bidding enables the demand partners to compete simultaneously in a unified real-time auction.
-This drives up ad revenue due to the increased competition.
-It’s a win-win for both publishers and advertisers.
+Implementing header bidding is a win-win situation for both publishers and advertisers.
 For publishers, increased bids, higher revenue, and advertisers, better/equal opportunities to bid on quality inventories.

 Initially, header bidding was developed to monetize the display ads.
 Of course, the technique held onto its share of the programmatic display, but it’s also gaining momentum in the programmatic video.
 This post will help you learn the basics of video header bidding and how to get started.